Norman E. Moxley: Commissioner – Councilman

-Businessman - Land Developer
+Businessman – Land Developer

 In 1930, Moxley opened his first Acme retail store.
 He later founded a plastering company that operated until 1949.
 In 1945, he developed his first shopping center, The Arbutis Shopping Center.
 His second shopping center was in Glen Burnie with an Acme anchor.

 In July 1955 Moxley formed the Normandy Development company, and subdivided his own land in Howard County on Highland Road and Rogers Avenue to build the Normandy Heights housing development in Ellicott City, Maryland.
 In 1956, Moxley teamed with family members James R. Moxley, Sr., Robert R. Moxley and James R. Moxley, Jr. forming Normandy Development Company to create Normandy Shopping Center, Howard County's first shopping center which opened on September 1, 1961.
 "Normandy" was a spin on Norman's name.
 The shopping center and Normandy housing development were built on the 800 acres of farmland that had been in the family since the 1800s.

 Moxley also was on the Farm Bureau, President of the Rotary Club, member of the Planning Committee of the National Association of County Commissioners, Baltimore Regional Planning Council and Howard County Planning Commission.
 He served on the board of officers in the Mt Etna Corporation.
-His brother-in-law's brother (Paul Stromberg) published 13 newspapers spanning Howard County to Anne Arundel, Baltimore and Carrol County.
+His brother-in-law's brother (Paul Stromberg) published 13 newspapers spanning Howard County to Anne Arundel, Baltimore, and Carroll County.